Noxurge/Pf-Parser/README.md

 ---
 # Credits

 I want to demonstrate my respect to other peoples that dedicated their time to write informations about prefetch files and also make other tools.
-I'm tried maked a multifuncional version of Eric Zimmerman Tool using python.
+I'm tried maked a multifunctional version of Eric Zimmerman Tool using python.

 This is the links about references:
 - Bromiley Article - https://bromiley.medium.com/parse-windows-10-prefetch-files-in-linux-51a764cc045a